Skip to main content

 Phytophthora pluvialis

 Phytophthora pluvialis is a fungus-like pathogen that causes dieback of coniferous trees including western hemlock and Douglas fir.
-Forests and woodlands with confirmed infections are subject to restrictions to prevent further spread of the disease.

 Published: 22 Feb 2025